sh123/esp32_loradv/README.md

 This project is a hobby/amateur/toy/educational radio ESP32 based LoRa/FSK Codec2/OPUS DV 3d printed handheld trasceiver a.k.a. walkie-talkie, which is using 1W/2W E22-400M30S/E22-400M33S (SX1268) radio module (UHF, 70cm band) or optionally 100mW RA-01/RA-02 (SX1278) module.

 It functions like a standard FM walkie-talkie and, for simplicity and traffic optimization, does not utilize any communication protocol.
-Instead, it transmits audio codec frames using pre-configured digital radio modulation, such as LoRA or FSK.
+Instead, it transmits audio codec frames (DV) using pre-configured digital radio modulation, such as LoRA or FSK.
 There are ideas to add voice over AX.25 and perhaps M17 protocol support in the future.

 Overall components cost for this project is about 15-20$.